In brief

 The trick is simple: build the slab first, then cut the final shape.
 That one choice fixes a surprising number of problems on arches, pendants, and other flat terrazzo builds.

-Start With The Base Sheet First
+Start With The Base Slab First

 Condition the main color until it rolls smoothly, then flatten it to the thickness you actually want for the finished piece.
 That gives the chips somewhere clean to land without forcing extra rolling later.